gmarma23/windows-spotlight-scraper/README.md

 If option `--count` (or `-c`) is not used then all available wallpapers will be scraped.

-Example: `main.py -c 100` will scrape the 100 most recent wallpapers
+Example: `main.py -c 100` will scrape the 100 most recent wallpapers.